FBC Hondo School Operational Policies

 Our facility is licensed by the Texas Department of Family and Protective Services.
 Our school will welcome all races and faiths.

 DESCRIPTION AND PURPOSE: The program will be under the sponsorship and control of the church.
 The program is to expand the services of the church into the community by providing a program which will foster the physical, mental, social, emotional and spiritual growth of a child in a happy Christian environment.
 Its curriculum provides opportunities for worship and for other experiences that help broaden a child's religious and spiritual concepts.
 All faiths and races are welcome.
-Children must be four by September 1st of school year in which they will be enrolled for Pre-K or five by September 1st of school year in which they will be enrolled for Kindergarten and four by March 31st of school year to be enrolled in 3-K. Class sizes are limited to 12 per teacher.
+Children must be four by September 1st of school year in which they will be enrolled for Pre-K or three by September 1st of school year to be enrolled in 3-K. Class sizes are limited to 12 per teacher.

 ENROLLMENT PROCEDURES: Upon receipt of pre-enrollment form, a copy of birth certificate, and materials fee, your child will be pre-enrolled in HFBCS.
 In July or upon pre-enrollment (after July 1st), you will receive a packet of paperwork that must be filled out and completed by the first day of school in order for your child to be enrolled in the school.
 This may be turned in at parent orientation or on the first day of school.
 This will include the registration form with signed statement that you have received a copy of our operational policies, medical form, and copy of immunizations.